davebulaval/notification/docs/source/index.rst

     - Slack notification
     - email notification.

 .. warning:: Please be careful with your login credential.
 Use a .env or any other file not publish by your git (configured in .gitignore).
-Read the .. _following:https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories for best pratices
+Read the `following <https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories/>`_ for best pratices

 Installation
 ============